johnwcowan/r7rs-work/ConditionsCowan.md

 ## Conditions

-This is a WG2 proposal for condition objects.
 A condition object encapsulates information about an exceptional situation.
 Typically the rest of the system is notified about a condition using the `raise` and `raise-continuable` procedures and their relatives.
 Conditions are logically independent of the exception system, however: conditions may be used for any purpose, and any object may be passed to the exception system.

 The design of this condition system attempts to assume as little as possible about any existing implementation-specific condition system.
 In particular, there is no specified relationship between conditions and records, as there is in R6RS, nor is there any notion of subtyping required by the system.
 There are condition types for convenience in dispatching, but they are just symbols and in general entail nothing about what information is encapsulated, as different implementations will provide different kinds of information when creating an implementation-specified condition.

-Within the above constraints, I have attempted to make the names as compatible as possible with [the R6RS condition system](http://www.r6rs.org/final/html/r6rs-lib/r6rs-lib-Z-H-8.html#node_sec_7.2) and its predecessors [SRFI 35](http://srfi.schemers.org/srfi-35/srfi-35.html) and [SRFI 36](http://srfi.schemers.org/srfi-36/srfi-36.html), and with [SRFI 12](http://srfi.schemers.org/srfi-12/srfi-12.html).

-A condition is said to be "belong to type *sym*" if (a) it was created by a call to `make-condition` that was passed the symbol `sym` as one of its condition types, or (b) it belongs to an implementation-defined set (possibly empty) of conditions of type *sym*.
-This allows implementation-dependent condition objects to participate in this condition system.

-## Constructors

-`(make-condition `*symlist* ( *sym* *obj* ) ...`)`

-Returns a newly allocated condition which belongs to the types whose names are given in `symlist`.
-The remainder of the arguments are alternating property names (which are symbols) and values (which can be any object) that specify the information encapsulated by this condition.
-It is an error if the value associated with the property name `message` (if it exists) is not a string; it is also an error if the value associated with the property name `irritants` (if it exists) is not a list.

-`(alist->condition `*symlist alist*`)`

-Returns a newly allocated condition which belongs to the types whose names are given in `symlist`.
-Its properties and their values are specified by *alist*.
+A *native condition object* is a Scheme object that any underlying native condition system can create.

+However, it is designed to interoperate smoothly with condition objects that are [compound objects](CompoundObjectsCowan.md) in such a way that the API defined in this SRFI will behave correctly when applied to compound objects.
+For that reason, there are no constructors for conditions as such; construct a compound object instead.

 ## Predicates

 `(condition? `*obj*`)`

-Returns `#t` if *obj* is a condition of any type, and `#f` otherwise.
+Returns `#t` if *obj* is a compound object or a native condition object created by the native condition system, and `#f` otherwise.

-`(condition-of-type? `*obj* *symlist*`)`
+`(condition-of-type? `*obj* *sym*`)`

-Returns `#t` if *obj* is a condition belonging to any of the types specified by *symlist*, and `#f` otherwise.

-`(<type>-error? `*obj*`)`

-Returns `#t` if *obj* is a condition belonging to type `<type>` from the list below, and `#f` otherwise.
+If *obj* is a compound object, returns `#t` if `((make-compound-type-properties `*sym*`) `*obj*`)` would return true, and `#f` otherwise.

+If *obj* is a native condition object, returns an implementation-specified boolean.

 ## Accessors